acidbubbles/vam-timeline/README.md

 Playing, stopping and otherwise interacting with this plugin is possible using storables.
 For example, you can play a specific animation when a mouth colliders triggers, or when an animation patterns reaches a certain point.
 This can create some intricate relationships between animations and interactivity.

+### Sharing animations between atoms

+You can use the Export function to use the animation on another atom.
+The receiving atom must already have the timeline plugin, and be of the same type.
+This will overwrite all animations.

+Note that unless you have animated the `control` controller, the receiving atom will keep it's position, and the animation will be relative to it.

 ### Publishing without the plugin

-You can select record all controllers using VaM's built in animation motion capture; after you'll be able to delete the plugin completely and the animation will be stored in the scene itself (baked in).
-This will only work with controllers, not with float params.
-You won't be able to restore the animation this way however.
+You can bake the animation into the scene.
+Note that if you already have recorded elements, baking will not make the original animation longer.
+Also, only controllers will be baked, morphs are not yet supported.

 ### Screenshots